LuukRuijter/HackerRank/README.md

 # HackerRank
-Solution for the HackerRank.com Challanges
+Solutions for the HackerRank.com Challanges